RoelofRuis/propagator/README.md

 	/* ... logic omitted ... */
 }
 ```
 `Scope` should return a list of domains that this constraint applies to.
-As Variables are built on top of domains, these can be easily extracted.
+Because each `Variable` implements `Domain`, these can be easily extracted.

 The implementation of `Propagate` holds the most important logic.
 By passing different mutations to the mutator, changes to the domain are defined.
 Often, optimizing this implementation can speed up the solution process significantly.